A very good episode? Yes. Better than Chariot of the Dogs? Have at thee, sir!

 Me too, i thought at some point everything would turn out great again but instead of getting better their games get worse&easier.
 TellTaleGames kind of turns into TellTaleVideo or TellTaleMovie whilst both the movie and the tale aspects aren't exciting as well.
 It's sad.
 I'm not sure how many people who actually enjoy adventures on their own still work for TTG.
 I have the feeling that TTG is ruining itself like LucasArts once did just in anther way.
 Instead of just axing adventures, they more shift their focus away from what's an adventure game to me but it ends up the same.
 I strongly hope that there will be a change and that i can buy/play their games again.

 Something I wonder: Why do "bad" and "easy" always have to go hand-in-hand when talking about adventure games?
 Can't there be a good easy adventure game?
-Just as there can be a bad difficult adventure game? :confused: BTTF is by far the easiest adventure game I've ever played, but I still thought it was a good game.
+Just as there can be a bad difficult adventure game?
+BTTF is by far the easiest adventure game I've ever played, but I still thought it was a good game.

 I think easy works if it is a) a part of the game and complements with more complexity (otherwise i feel kind of superfluous in the game), b) if it's very interesting and unique (like the monkey riddle in TOMI) or if other aspects just blow you away (but afterwards you would still complain).